pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "There is nothing noble in being superior to your fellow man.
 True nobility is being superior to your former self."
 --Ernest Hemingway

-"Life can be wildly tragic at times, and I've had my share.
-But whatever happens to you, you have to keep a slightly comic attitude.
-In the final analysis, you have got not to forget to laugh."
---Katherine Hepburn

-"We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
+"We are taught you must blame your father, your sisters, your brothers, the school, the teachers--but never blame yourself.
 It's never your fault.
 But it's always your fault, because if you wanted to change you're the one who has got to change."
 --Katherine Hepburn

 "Enemies are so stimulating."